-We visited Haleakalā for the first time back in 2016 and it’s vibrant and at times rugged island beauty has been etched in our minds ever since.
+We visited Haleakalā for the first time back in 2016 as part of a small film crew and it’s vibrant and at times rugged island beauty has been etched in our minds ever since.

-Sunscreen: Use it.
+Use it.
 Lots of it.
-We happen to like this one because it works AND it’s not full of a bunch of chemicals.
+We happen to like this one because it works AND its reef safe meaning it’s not full of a bunch of chemicals.